PvdBerg1998/BitmarkerLove/Doc/bitmarker_doc.typ

 = GUI

 To aid in decoding bitmarkers, a GUI was developed using Lua and the _Love2D_ framework.
 It renders a grid of squares, representing the bitmarker.
-These squares can be toggled from white ($1$) to black ($0$) by clicking on them.\
+These squares can be toggled from white ($1$) to black ($0$) by clicking on them.
+For more information and download, go to #text(blue)[#link("https://github.com/PvdBerg1998/BitmarkerLove")].
-Other controls are:
-- R = Reset to $(0, 0)$.
-- 3 = Set 3x3 bitmarker mode.
-- 4 = Set 4x4 bitmarker mode.
-- Q or Esc = Quit.

 #figure(
     image("decoder_gui.png", width: 60%),